 A good ground is incredibly important

-This one probably works the best of the options we have tried.
+This one works pretty well but isn’t very easy to move.
 It is a bit of a pain because it requires carrying a post driver and sometimes a post puller as well.
 However, we have only found a few places that were rocky enough that it was difficult to drive a t-post.
 Also remember that if you are near an existing fence, such as barbed wire, that is a ready-made ground that you can use, and the easiest option of all!

 No matter what ground you use, watering the ground rods can help considerably when the ground is dry.